fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/spite-plague-purge/index.md

 learnt a lot from it.

 During the project my role as the primary graphics programmer was reinforced, and I was responsible for
-* Premake5 integration
-* Shadow mapping
-* Shader preview tool with autoreload
-* Serializible shader pipeline
+* Custom shader pipeline
+* Debug rendering
+* Deferred rendering spotlight/pointlight support
+* Live shader preview
 * Translucent/opaque material support
 * Splitting Editor/Game
 * Playtesting
 * Rendering optimizations
-* Deferred rendering spotlight/pointlight support
-* Debug rendering
+* Shadow mapping

-My proudest achievement was finishing the serializible shader pipeline.
+My proudest achievement was finishing the plain-text shader pipeline.
 It allowed our technical artists to create materials with pipeline state objects loaded from JSON containing bindings for custom shaders, textures, samplers, depth stencils and other necessary Direct3D 11 resources.
 Combined with the shader preview it allowed them to iterate visual effects very quickly, and altough I wouldn't call the solution elegant as of now, it certainly felt so back then.